 Contact Our Portland Missed Diagnosis Lawyers Today!

 It can be a painful experience knowing you have suffered unnecessarily.
 If you are a victim of a missed or misdiagnosis, you may be eligible for compensation.
-Our attorneys at Paulson Coletti are ready to stand by your side.
+Our team of Portland personal injury lawyers at Paulson Coletti Trial Attorneys PC are ready to stand by your side.
 We prepare all our cases as if they were going to trial, paying careful attention to all the details.
 Call us at (503) 226-6361 for a free consultation.